How Software Testers Can Leverage AI to Transform Their Testing Process

 Why Every Software Tester Needs to Embrace AI (Like, Yesterday)

-Think about it: while AI handles the repetitive stuff, we can focus on exploratory testing, understanding user behavior, and actually improving the product.
-It's like having a really smart assistant who never gets tired or complains about running the same test for the 100th time.
+Think about it: while AI handles repetitive tasks, we can focus on exploratory testing, understanding user behavior, and improving the product.
+It's like having a super-smart assistant who never gets tired or complains about running the same test 100 times.

 Real Ways Software Testers Are Using AI Right Now